department-of-veterans-affairs/PseudoVet/README.md

 ```

 ## Deploy in AWS
-- Edit Vagrantfile
+- Edit awsconfig.sh
-- set your access id and secret key
+- set your access id, secret key, and all other parameters
-- set your keypair and login username information
-- you may want to choose a different ami file.
-  ~here is a good place to look: https://cloud-images.ubuntu.com/precise/current/
+- save your changes to awsconfig.sh
+- next run the commands below

+Note: If you don't want to use a parameter such as aws_elastic_ip, you will need to comment it out in the Vagrantfile

 ```
+source awsconfig.sh
 vagrant up --provider=aws
 ```